-They are the most common type of hernia and account for 75% of all abdominal wall hernias, with a prevalence of 4% in those over 45 years.
+They are the most common type of hernia and account for around 75% of all anterior abdominal wall hernias, with a prevalence of 4% in those over 45 years.

-- Indirect inguinal hernia (80%) – Bowel enters the inguinal canal via the deep inguinal ring.
-They arise from incomplete closure of the processus vaginalis, an outpouching of peritoneum allowing for embryonic testicular descent, therefore are usually deemed congenital in origin
+- In younger patients, they arise from incomplete closure of the processus vaginalis, an outpouching of peritoneum allowing for embryonic testicular descent, therefore are usually deemed congenital in origin

-There are several factors that increase the risk of developing an inguinal hernia:
+The main factors that increase the risk of developing an inguinal hernia:

 - Increasing age